intel/nauta/docs/user-guide/actions/predict.md

 ### <a name="synopsis_launch"></a>  Synopsis

 Starts a new prediction instance that can be used for performing prediction, classification and regression tasks on a trained model.
+The created prediction instance is for streaming prediction only.

 ### <a name="syntax_launch"></a>   Syntax

-`dlsctl predict launch [options]`
+`nctl predict launch [options]`

 ### <a name="options_launch"></a>   Options